Adit-Jindal/Language-design-in-OCaml-/README.md

 `if _ then _ else _`

 e.g., in `if a then b else c`, if a evaluates to true, then b is executed, else c is carried out.

+## Instructions to run

+1. Download the file named `tester`.
+2. Open a terminal at the directory containing `tester`.
+3. Run the following command `ocamlrun tester`.